dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ## Attaching a serialized graph

 EF Core works with graphs of entities connected via foreign keys and navigation properties, as described in [Changing Foreign Keys and Navigations](xref:core/change-tracking/relationship-changes).
-If these graphs are created outside of EF using, for example, a JSON serializer, then they can have multiple instances of the same entity.
-These need to be resolved into single instances before the graph can be tracked.
+If these graphs are created outside of EF Core using, for example, from a JSON file, then they can have multiple instances of the same entity.
+These duplicates need to be resolved into single instances before the graph can be tracked.

 ### Graphs with no duplicates